SafeSearch: Automated Red-Teaming of LLM-Based Search Agents

 What is needed instead are evaluation methods that yield dense, targeted rewards or safety signals about the agent's own behavior.
-This is satisfied by our simulation-based testing method. \item \textbf{Real-world Adversarial Testing}: This also creates threatening scenarios (e.g., by manipulating search rankings) to probe how agents respond to unreliable results.
+This is satisfied by our simulation-based testing. \item \textbf{Real-world adversarial testing}: This also creates threatening scenarios (e.g., by manipulating search rankings) to probe how agents respond to unreliable results.
 In practice, however, implementing this requires techniques akin to black-hat SEO~\citep{sharma2019brief-review-on-seo}.
 Without access to an isolated or privileged search service (a constraint shared by most agent developers that will use our red-teaming framework), it is infeasible to perform such manipulations in a safe, controlled manner.
 For these reasons, we are constrained from adopting real-world adversarial testing, and instead advocate for evaluation frameworks that can target agent vulnerabilities directly while providing rich, actionable safety signals without harming live search ecosystems. \end{packeditemize}